Introduction to MySQL ORDER BY Random

 Output:

 Assuming that the database table includes an id column with the values falling in the range 1,..,n and consists of no gab.
-Then we need to follow the steps as:
+Then we need to follow the steps:

-Firstly, select the random numbers within the range 1,..,n.
+Firstly, select the random numbers within the 1,..,n range.

-Next, we will choose the records on the basis of random numbers.
-To accomplish this, we will use the succeeding query:
+Next, we will choose the records based on random numbers.
+To accomplish this, we will use the following query:

 SELECT TableName.* FROM (SELECT ROUND( RAND() * (SELECT MAX(Col_ID) FROM TableName) ) RandomVal, @val:=@val + 1 FROM (SELECT @val:=0)AS y , TableName LIMIT n )AS x, TableName AS a WHERE x.RandomVal = a.Col_ID;

 Remember that the user-defined variables are known to be connection-specific.
 This means that the proceeding technique cannot be implemented along with the connection pooling.
 For this purpose, we must also confirm that the column field in the specified table having PRIMARY KEY should be of data type integer.
-In addition to this, the table column values also should be in the defined series without having any gab.
+In addition, the table column values should also be in the defined series without any gap.

 Conclusion